afarra6/godOSC/README.md

 # GodOSC
 Implementation of the Open Sound Control protocol in Godot using GDScript and a group of nodes for convenient use.
 GodOSC receives and sends OSC messages over UDP.
-Currently supports OSC messages (now with experimental bundle support), floats, integers, strings, and blobs.
+Currently supports OSC messages (now with experimental bundle support), booleans (thanks to NovMot) floats, integers, strings, and blobs.

 # OSCServer